Health, Safety and Well-being

 Students may also self-refer.
 The College has established relationships with Sand Creek Behavioral Health Services (316.587.5476 or 316.212.6287) and Prairie View Mental Health Center (888.635.6759).

-If your child is sick or has medical concerns, he or she can schedule an appointment with Bethel’s Academic Health Center, staffed by an Advanced Registered Nurse Practitioner (ARNP).
+If your child is sick or has medical concerns, he or she can schedule an appointment with Bethel’s Thresher Health Center, staffed by an Advanced Registered Nurse Practitioner (ARNP).
 It is located in the Academic Center on campus and has regular hours posted each semester.
 In case of an emergency, your child should visit the emergency services at Newton Medical Center.

 Bethel’s Wellness Center, located in the Memorial Hall basement and free of charge to students, features a weight room and aerobic fitness room.
 Your child also may choose to participate in one of the many intercollegiate or intramural athletic opportunities at Bethel.